-- If taking an air filter out to be washed, be sure to let it air dry for about 20-30 minutes before replacing.
+- If taking an air filter out to be washed, be sure to let it air dry for about 20 to 30 minutes before replacing.
 This will help you avoid any mold issues.

 - Check to see if you have an electrostatic air filter and make sure it’s washable.
 If not, you will need to replace it when it wears out.

-- Also make sure to regularly clean the coils and fan using a canister of condensed air to blow away dust and buildup.
+- Clean the coils and fan of the AC regularly, using a canister of condensed air to blow away dust and buildup.

 Learning how to clean an AC filter can help you save on energy as well as help manage your air conditioner's workload.
 Whether cleaning air conditioner filters with a vacuum or with water, we have the tools to help.